 Keeping the Promise

 No One Left Behind was started in 2013 by co-founder Matt Zeller and his Afghan interpreter, Janis Shinwari, who saved Zeller’s life when he killed two Taliban fighters who were about to shoot Zeller.
-Despite promises the U.S. Military made to every interpreter supporting American operations in Iraq and Afghanistan, it took Zeller more than three years to get Shinwari and his family away from the Taliban fighters hunting them.
+Despite promises the U.S. Military for the military criminal claims made to every interpreter supporting American operations in Iraq and Afghanistan, it took Zeller more than three years to get Shinwari and his family away from the Taliban fighters hunting them.